bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

-- Moved these analysis methods to a new `dnet` namespace under formulas getCurrentDarknetInstability getAuthenticateEstimatedTime getOwnerAllocatedRam getExpectedRamBlockRemoved
+- Moved these analysis methods to a new `dnet` namespace under formulas getCurrentDarknetInstability getAuthenticateEstimatedTime getHeartbleedEstimatedTime getOwnerAllocatedRam getExpectedRamBlockRemoved

-- removed the remainder of the `analytics` namespace, moved isDarknetServer to base ns.dnet namespace
 - removed the `influence` namespace and moved its contents to base ns.dnet namespace.
-I didn't like how long the invocations were, and it felt like almost everything would fit there, and it made the api less discoverable
+I didn't like how long the invocations were, and it felt like almost everything would fit there, and it made the api less discoverable.
+- removed the remainder of the `analytics` namespace (moved isDarknetServer to base ns.dnet namespace)

 - packetCapture can now rarely show other server's passwords

 - model IDs now have evocative names instead of random numbers

 ### The "have stuff to do with darknet ram" patch!

 Darknet servers belong to somebody already, and they are doing stuff on them.
 When you first find darkweb servers, often times some (or most!) of the ram will be "in use" by the owner's clearly wasteful use and needs to be... liberated.

-- added `dnet.influence.memoryReallocation`.
+- added `dnet.memoryReallocation`.
 It allows players to cleverly swindle away some of the ram in use by the owner.
 A reward cache can be found if all the occupied ram is reallocated to the player's use.
 Gains cha xp and grows the ram available to the player.
 - added `dnet.analytics.getExpectedRamBlockRemoved` to see how much ram is expected to be freed up per thread

-- added `dnet.influence.promoteStock`.
+- added `dnet.promoteStock`.
 Spreading propaganda about a particular company or stock, while not enough to actually change the market, can increase the stock's volatility as some people buy the hype & others dump.
 Increases volatility by up to a factor of 3 with enough investment, but erodes over time.

-- added `dnet.influence.phishingAttack`.
+- added `dnet.phishingAttack`.
 Gains cha xp, and occasionally gains money.
 Rarely can also generate a new cache reward (time limited, no more than once every 3 minutes).
 Allows players to gain cha xp using darknet server ram, with some upsides.

 - added new method `dnet.analytics.getAuthenticateEstimatedTime` to predict the duration of an auth attempt